goodwithtech/dockle/README.md

 ## Dockle Checkpoints for Docker

-These checkpoints refered to [Docker Best Practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) and so on.
+These checkpoints referred to [Docker Best Practice](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) and so on.

 ### DKL-DI-0001: Avoid `sudo` command